GSTT-CSC/XNAT/docs/SOP-Data-Checking.md

 <!-- ACCESSION NUMBER TRACE -->
 ### Accession number trace
+You can use the `report.py` script [here](https://github.com/GSTT-CSC/XNAT/blob/46a68b5e47756ec6026bd9b5ee37dbc92235abcb/xnat-csc/scripts/report.py) to map the original CSV file(s) submitted to XNAT's Swagger UI to trace accession numbers based on patient ID and study date(s).

+The script assumes that the CSV file(s) is in the format Swagger/XNAT's REST API accepts for `/dqr/query/batch`, e.g. study dates are formatted as YYYYMMDD.

+To run the script:
+- Place the CSV file(s) and Swagger response JSON file(s) in a single folder
+- Run `python report.py <DIRECTORY PATH> accession-trace <STUDY DESCRIPTION FILTER> <OUTPUT FILENAME>`
+  - If you would like to **not** filter the JSON response results based on a certain study description, i.e. return all results, insert "All".

+For help, run `python report.py <DIRECTORY PATH> ingestion-status -h `

 <!-- INGESTION STATUSES -->
 ### Ingestion statuses
+You can also use the `report.py` script [here](https://github.com/GSTT-CSC/XNAT/blob/46a68b5e47756ec6026bd9b5ee37dbc92235abcb/xnat-csc/scripts/report.py) to assign an ingestion status based on:
+- An XNAT project's [spreadsheet](#project-contents), i.e. which contains a list of all subjects and the number of sessions held for each subject
+- XNAT's Swagger UI response JSON file(s) based on CSV file(s) submitted for subjects that were not successfully ingested

+To run the script:
+- Place the project's spreadsheet CSV file and Swagger response JSON file(s) in a single folder
+- Run `python report.py <DIRECTORY PATH> ingestion-status <OUTPUT FILENAME>`

+For help, run `python report.py <DIRECTORY PATH> ingestion-status -h `

 <!-- RESOURCES -->
 ## Resources